teja624/docker-atom-tutorial/README.md

   splunk/splunk:latest
 ```

-You can now connect to either instance and ping the other using its hostname.
+You can now connect to either instance's shell and ping the other using its hostname.

 ### Manage Docker Networks
 Needed commands.
 Also easy to guess what they do: